google-research/football/README.md

 the same interface as the agents.
 One important fact is that there is a single action per 100 ms reported to the environment, which might cause lag effect when playing.

+## Multiagent support
+Using play_game script (see 'Playing game yourself' section for details) it is possible to set up a game played between multiple agents.
+`home_players` and `away_players` command line parameters are the comma separated list of players on the home and away teams, respectively.
+For example, to play yourself using gamepad with two lazy bots on your team against three bots you can run
+`python3 -m gfootball.play_game --home_players=gamepad,lazy,lazy --away_players=bot,bot,bot`.

 You can implement your own player by adding its implementation to the env/players directory (no other changes are needed).